Overview:Â

 sudo systemctl enable glusterd

-4. Add web-node3 to the Trusted Pool: On web:
+4. Add web-node3 to the Trusted Pool

 sudo gluster peer status

-5. Create the Brick Directory on web-node3:
+5. Create Brick Directory on web-node3

-7. Rebalance the Volume: On web:
+7. Rebalance the Volume

-8. Mount the Volume on web-node3:
+8. Mount the Volume on web-node3

 sudo mkdir -p /mnt/glusterfs